Ah, St. Patrick’s Day! A time for silly green sweaters and spilling green beer on ourselves!

 Some places rent reusable bins for DIY moving, while some moving companies have incorporated them into their list of services.
 A quick search got us bin rental outfits in Seattle, Washington DC, and New York City.
 BinIt serves New York, New Jersey, Nashville and Indianapolis.
 U-Haul provides bins in various locations in California and Arizona, while BungoBox has fifteen locations scattered across the US east of the Rocky Mountains.

 #3.
-Empty your fridge, but keep a full roll of tape
+Empty your fridge, but keep that roll of tape full

 Clear out your refrigerator a little more each day by polishing off what’s in there.
 Empty the pantry and clear the cabinets.
 Discover your culinary genius while keeping your final month’s food budget in your wallet.
 (As a bonus, you’ll have more time to pack since you won’t be out food shopping!)